-But one phenomenon is guaranteed to take place, these physical stores have to evolve too.
+But one phenomenon is guaranteed to take place; these physical stores have to evolve too.
 Several business giants are using AI-based tools to enhance their offline services.
-AI tools like facial recognition, customer journey, etc are helping them in digitizing their offline stores.
+AI tools like facial recognition, customer journey, etc., are helping them in digitizing their offline stores.

 - ‘Reserve & Try’ feature

 Customers can browse through the Nike mobile app and figure out what they want to try out.
-They can quickly reserve that particular product for themselves and can visit the offline store to try the product.
-Nike supervisors would be ready with that particular product, you can directly pay through your smartphone and collect your package from the store.
-This will allow the customers to quickly try a product, pay for it, and get out from the store without waiting for their chance in a queue to make the payment.
+They can quickly reserve that particular product for themselves and visit the offline store to try it.
+Nike supervisors would be ready with that specific product; you can directly pay through your smartphone and collect your package from the store.
+It will allow the customers to try a product quickly, pay for it, and get out of the store without waiting for their chance in a queue to make the payment.

-Nike customers can simply scan the barcode that is given on the mannequin and receive all the information related to the product on their phone.
+- ‘Shop The Look’ FeatureNike customers can scan the barcode given on the mannequin and receive all the information related to the product on their phones.
 Then they can ask the staff to get a particular size of the product to try on.

 Building Product Ecosystems To Boost Personalization

-This places the consumers in the center while a variety of products surround them.
+It places the consumers in the center while a variety of products surround them.
 Other brands that have implemented the same strategy are brands like Google, Microsoft, Amazon, which offer a wide range of services under one umbrella.
 Therefore, it won’t be wrong to say that Ecosystem innovation is going to explode for sure!

 Similarly, digital brands are sliding towards building digital ecosystems.
 The market share of such ecosystems is expected to rise as more and more brands approach the development of a consumer ecosystem.
-This would help them in providing a smooth user experience to their customers.
+It would help them in providing a smooth user experience to their customers.

 Understanding The Emotions Of The Customers

 What do we conclude from this?
-One thing is for sure – marketers need to start making efforts on offering personalized solutions.
-They need to invest in customer data and analytics so that they know the means to create high customer value services.
-Customers buying behavior, buying journeys, buying history, search histories, etc., can help them in providing hundreds of other benefits to their customers.
+One thing is for sure – marketers need to start making efforts to offer personalized solutions.
+They need to invest in customer data and analytics to know the means to create high customer value services.
+Customers buying behavior, buying journeys, buying history, search histories, etc., can help them provide hundreds of other benefits to their customers.